Tech Guide

 Whether we are aware of it or not, a variety of recommendation systems have become an integral part of our daily routine since recently.
 Starting from accurately targeted advertising product suggestions and finishing with personalized video or music playlists compiled specifically for us – album recommendation engines seem to be encompassing our everyday lives from literally every corner of digital space.

 A phenomenon of these days, TikTok is built all around the song recommendation engine: that’s why TikTok’s algorithms are considered to be unique and are promising many more opportunities to the creators to grow organically - or in other words, with the help of recommender system algorithms.
+These innovations are already changing the game in web development services, pushing companies toward more advanced machine learning integrations.

 In the music industry, recommendation systems are part of a big engine of streaming apps like Spotify, YouTube Music, Deezer, Tidal, and the like.